Faulting and fracking

 Submission to Scottish Government consultation on unconventional oil and gas (pdf) 31 May 2017.
 This is a compressed version, 1.4 MB (requires Acrobat 9 or more recent), because the document comprises 71 pages and 26,000 words.
 If you need the original high-quality version it is here, but 13 MB in file size.Slideshow on estimates of Estimated Ultimate Recovery (pdf) from US shale gas wells, written in August 2014.
 This is referred to in the Scottish submission above.
 Annotated version of a talk (pdf) given at Pulborough, 30 April 2017, about the drilling application by Kimmeridge Oil & Gas Limited at Broadford Bridge, but also including wider discussion of the economics of fracking.
 KOGL applied to the EA to vary the existing permit, but its plans are materially different from the permit originally granted to its predecessor Celtique Energie.
 Here is my response (pdf) to the EA consultation about KOGL's request.
 Consultation response (pdf) to West Sussex County Council, challenging the government's irrational and unscientific definitions of unconventional hydrocarbons and of hydraulic fracturing (13 March 2017).

 Why has the University of Glasgow terminated my research database access?

-Reputational smears in the UK gutter press - my response is here
+Reputational smears in the UK gutter press, 2014 - my response is here.

-There is also a page commenting on a number of prominent and expert earth scientists who support hydraulic fracking in the UK
+Comments on a number of prominent and expert earth scientists who support hydraulic fracking in the UK.

 [ The geological and environmental risks of coal-bed methane, or CBM, extraction are discussed here. ]